What is the purpose of having a centralized repository?

 Who can access stored resources?

 Contributing studies may be granted access to the specimens they submitted.
 For example, during the study period, NIDDK-CR may make an exception and allow the contributing study access to the archival set if those specimens are needed to meet study aims (aims that could not be accomplished otherwise).
 The use of the archival set of specimens from a contributing study should be minimized in order to preserve the integrity of the collection for future use.
-After the study is complete and the proprietary period has ended, contributing study investigators will go through the same request process as any other requestor.
+After the study is complete and the specimens are publicly available, contributing study investigators will go through the same request process as any other requestor.

-Can non-U.S. researchers apply for access to data and specimens via the NIDDK-CR R4R?
+Can non-U.S. researchers apply for access to data and specimens via NIDDK-CR R4R?

-Can commercial organizations apply for access to data and specimens via the NIDDK-CR R4R?
+Can commercial organizations apply for access to data and specimens via NIDDK-CR R4R?

 While students may submit requests for resources, students may not be listed as the Principal Investigator (PI).
 The PI must be an employee of the requesting institution, as they will need to sign the Data and Resources Use Agreement.
 We recommend listing your mentor or advisor as the PI.
 PhD students may be able to be the PI for the request if they are an employee or have an appointment at their institution.
 We recommend asking your institutional official or the grants management office and they can provide guidance on what your institution allows.